The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It’s especially troublesome if the CA or master certificate expires without any real warning.
 We should be warning in the logs (possibly reports, too?) if any of the certificates (CA, master, agent) are approaching their expiration date.

-#1 Updated by Jacob Helwig over 2 years ago
+#1 Updated by Jacob Helwig almost 5 years ago

 First guess at how far out to warn about expiring certificates is 3 months, but I’m definitely open to suggestions.